-- Unrelated costs: Any costs not directly related to improving the energy performance of stock through the proposed project will be considered ineligible for payment. - Application costs: The cost of preparing and submitting an application is not eligible for payment. - Internal staff costs: Internal staff costs are not eligible for payment. - Design fees: Design fees are not supported under CEG.
-Projects should be fully designed before they are put forward to SEAI to fund.
-Poorly designed projects will not be supported or projects which have not gone through an appropriate design process will also be refused support. - Ongoing monitoring costs: Ongoing monitoring costs, except those required for the M&V report, are not eligible for payment. - Pre-project costs: Any costs that predate formal letter of offer will not be paid. - Crossover: The cost of measures completed in homes or non-domestic facilities which have previously received an SEAI grant for the same measure are not eligible. - Baseline costs: The cost of bringing the facilities up to the standards required by legislation for such a facility are not eligible for payment. - Corrections: The cost of remedying defective works and installations undertaken previously by others (e.g., geothermal remedial works, solar remedial works) are not eligible for payment. - Unexpected: Un-commissioned equipment, and any other costs that have not been clearly outlined in the Application Form, will be considered ineligible for payment. - Unfinished works: Work that has not been completed, or 'fit for use' by the agreed deadline will not be eligible for any or part grant support. - Energy upgrades to new buildings or domestic extensions: The Communities Energy Grant programme aims at supporting retrofits for older building stock and facilities.
-Homes constructed on or after 1 January 2011 are not eligible for measures.
-Communities does not support works carried out during construction (extensions), or new fit-out, of non-domestic facilities. - CHP projects are not supported under the Communities Energy Grant.
+- Unrelated costs: Any costs not directly related to improving the energy performance through the proposed project will be considered ineligible for payment. - Application costs: The cost of preparing and submitting an application is not eligible for payment. - Internal staff costs: Internal staff costs are not eligible for payment. - Ongoing monitoring costs: Ongoing monitoring costs, except those required for the M&V report, are not eligible for payment. - Pre-project costs: Any costs that predate formal letter of offer are not eligible. - Crossover: The cost of measures completed in homes or non-domestic facilities which have formerly received an SEAI grant for the same measure are not eligible. - Baseline costs: The cost of bringing the facilities or equipment up to the regulations, requirements or standards required by legislation for such a facility or equipment are not eligible for payment. - Corrections: The cost of remedying defective works and installations undertaken previously by others (e.g., geothermal remedial works, solar remedial works) are not eligible for payment. - Unexpected: Un-commissioned equipment, and any other costs that have not been clearly outlined in the Application Form, will be considered ineligible for payment. - Unfinished works: Work that has not been completed, or 'fit for use' by the programme deadline will not be eligible for any or part grant support.

+- Energy upgrades to new buildings or domestic extensions: The scheme supports energy upgrades for existing building stock and facilities.
+Homes constructed on or after 1 January 2011 are not eligible.
+The scheme does not support works carried out during construction (extensions) or new fit-out of non-domestic facilities. - CHP projects are not supported.

 This is not an exhaustive list.
-If you are unsure which aspects of your project are eligible for payment, please contact the Communities team.
+If you are unsure which aspects of your project are eligible for payment, please contact SEAI.